-Been in a Car Accident in California?
-Here’s What to Do.
+Car Accident in California?
+Here’s What You Should Know

 Being involved in an automobile or car accident can be a traumatic experience for everyone involved, especially if you live in California.
 That’s because California has some of the busiest and most congested roads/freeways in the country.
 Car accidents occur frequently on these roads, so it’s extremely important for drivers to know what to do when it happens to them.